Youngkin could revive cannabis bill, pivots on Putin comparison in fallout from veto session - NewsBreak

 “There are a lot of things we pay attention to and other things we don’t,” Youngkin said.
 “I have to say we have been so focused on working for Virginians over the past one hundred days.”

 Overall, Youngkin said he was pleased with the General Assembly’s work on Wednesday, noting that all of his vetoes were sustained.
-The results on his amendments were mixed.
+The results of his amendments were mixed.

 Using an unusual procedural maneuver, the Senate effectively killed an amended bill that sought to create new misdemeanor penalties for marijuana possession starting at two ounces, according to several lawmakers.